 Whether you’re struggling to repay a loan in your name or a loan you’ve co-signed, don’t lose hope; there are several strategies you can use to enjoy your retirement and streamline your debt:

-• Public Service Loan Forgiveness: Borrowers with federal student loan debt may be able to enroll in Public Service Loan Forgiveness, which is a benefit offered to public service employees.
-As long as you work full time for a nonprofit or government agency, you could have your loan balance forgiven after 10 years of payments.
+• Public Service Loan Forgiveness: Borrowers with federal student loan debt may be able to enroll in Public Service Loan Forgiveness, a benefit offered to public service employees.
+If you work full-time for a nonprofit or government agency, your loan balance could be forgiven after 10 years of payments.

 • Refinancing: Both federal and private borrowers have the option to refinance their loans with a private lender.
-The process will eliminate any federal benefits previously available, but it could allow borrowers to receive a lower rate or a lower monthly payment.
+The process will eliminate any previously available federal benefits, but it could allow borrowers to receive a lower rate or monthly payment.